apache/arrow/docs/source/python/api/compute.rst

 Comparisons
 -----------

-These functions expect two inputs of the same type.
+These functions expect two or three inputs of the same type.
 If one of the inputs is `null` they return ``null``.

 .. autosummary::
    :toctree: ../generated/